junxit/us-congress-bills-113/bill.md

 ## § 3.
 Authorization of appropriations

-Section 4 of such Act is amended to read as follows:
+Section 4 of such Act (15 U.S.C.
+313d note) is amended to read as follows:

 > ## § 4.
 Authorization of appropriations
 >